 In 2017, the Public Health Department contracted with the Public Health Law Center (Mitchell Hamline College of Law) to conduct an extensive scan of all ordinances and other official controls that impact healthy eating, biking and walking in the cities of Bloomington, Edina and Richfield.
 Their findings have been published in these recently-released policy scan memos, which are accompanied by two summary documents for each city focusing on Active Transportation and Healthy Eating recommendations.

-The work was funded by the Statewide Health Improvement Partnership (SHIP) grant through the MN Department of Health that the Public Health Department receives on behalf of Bloomington, Edina and Richfield.
+This work was funded by the Statewide Health Improvement Partnership (SHIP) grant through the Minnesota Department of Health.
+The Bloomington Public Health Division receives SHIP funding on behalf of Bloomington, Edina and Richfield.